10 Year warrantly on all cast iron radiators.

 Reclaimed Radiators:

-- We no longer sell reclaimed cast iron radiators but below are some considerations:
+We no longer sell reclaimed cast iron radiators, but they do offer some advantages:

-Warning – do not powder coat cast iron radiators, reclaimed or reproduction, as the process can damage the seals between radiator sections.
+Warning – do not powder coat a cast iron radiator, reclaimed or reproduction, as the process can damage the seals between radiator sections.